I went home to see my parents crying through prayer in front of the family shrine. I hated that I was the cause of their pain.

 Nothing came to me.

-On the way back to his car, he noticed something shiny on the gravel.
-It was the dragonfly necklace that Kyle bought me that day.
+On the way back to his car, he noticed a glint on the gravel.
+It was the dragonfly necklace that Kyle bought me the day I was murdered.
 Naveen didn't know it was mine, so he left it there and kept walking towards his car.

 I picked up the necklace and threw it at his back.

-He felt it and turned around, startled.
+He turned around, startled.
 No one was there.
 He looked at the necklace on the ground.

-"Kristin?" he whispered.
-A passerby figured he was talking to himself and gave him a concerned look.
+"Kristin?" he whispered, confused.
+A passerby figured he was talking to himself and gave a concerned look.
 Naveen smiled and waved awkwardly.
 “Great, I’m talking to myself… or maybe not?”

 He picked up the necklace and brought it into his car.
-I followed and sat in his passenger seat.
+I followed taking a seat next to him.

 He paused at the steering wheel, key in hand.
 “Okay, Kristin, if you’re here…if this is your necklace, give me a sign.”
 I revved the car engine.

 He stopped his car at the police station and started to the building.
 As he turned the corner he knocked into Reuben.